cupang-afk/cupang-updater/README.md

 A Mincraft plugin downloader

-This project are still undergoing
+This project are still undergoing the version will stay at 0.1.0 until i feel okay

 ### Install